 A 2010 amendment to the act detailed when certain amounts of a deposit are available to an account holder.

 For personal checks or checks over $100, the wait time may increase.
-Depending on the check type and amount, the wait may be three to five business days.
+Here are some of the wait rules:

 Other Consumer Protections

 These are just a few of the provisions relating to consumer financial rights.
 The Consumer Credit Protection Act, for example, deals with credit reports and other aspects of debt and credit.
-To learn more about your credit and consumer rights, visit the Federal Trade Commission’s website.
+To learn more about your credit and consumer rights, read about the Federal Trade Commission, or visit their website.